-In 2017, OLITREM management knew the business was going well.
-However, it was recognized that the company had many aspects that could be improved and so, OLITREM decided to invest in a new project called "Operational Refresh".
-The main objectives of this project were to continously improve OLITREM processes and productivity, which would be achieved mainly with continously waste reduction, reorganization of the factory sections downstreaming responsabilities to release top managers, reducing intermediate stocks, and improving the information flow.
+In 2017, FROSKY management knew the business was going well.
+However, it was recognized that the company had many aspects that could be improved and so, FROSKY decided to invest in a new project called "Operational Refresh".
+The main objectives of this project were to continously improve FROSKY processes and productivity, which would be achieved mainly with continously waste reduction, reorganisation of the factory sections downstreaming responsabilities to release top managers, reducing intermediate stocks, and improving the information flow.

 At the time, the production manager was fully aware of Lean management principles and some of its tools.
 However, he lacked the full knowledge to apply these concepts any further efficiently and so, help from an external consulting company was needed and reached.
-The consulting company set out to help in several aspects such as, professional training, productivity management (including OEE - Operational Equipment Effectiveness), process management (efficiency and lead time), and implementation of some Lean tools, like 5S (see Figure 3) and Kanban (see Figure 4).
-An initial detailed draft plan of the consulting company can be found in Appendix 5.
+The consulting company set out to help in several aspects such as professional training, productivity management (including OEE - Operational Equipment Effectiveness), process management (efficiency and lead time), and implementation of some Lean tools, like 5S (see Figure 2) and Kanban (see Figure 3).